 1. Dashboard: For a quick glance at your system resources

-The dashboard shows various information about your system (like Memory, CPU etc.) and visual overview of resource usage, similar to what you see in Ubuntu task manager.
+The dashboard shows various information about your system (like Memory, CPU etc.) and a visual overview of resource usage, similar to what you see in Ubuntu task manager.

 2. System Cleaner: To free up space